Small Business Stock Sales and Exchanges

 Except for a regulated investment company, the issuing corporation must be a domestic C corporation, or a cooperative or other similar pass-through corporation, with aggregate gross assets that does not exceed $50,000,000 at the time of the stock's issuance.
 Members of a controlled corporate group are considered 1 corporation when applying the $50,000,000 asset test.
 Furthermore, during the taxpayer's holding period, at least 80% of the corporation's assets must have been used in an active qualified trade or business (active business test), which does not include the performance of services in such fields as health, law, engineering, architecture, hospitality, farming, insurance, finance, mineral extraction, or any industry that primarily provides a service.
 The main industries that benefit include manufacturing, technology, and retail and wholesale.

-Qualified small business stock can also be rolled over if it was held for longer than 6 months and replaced with the purchase of other qualified small business stock within 60 days of the sale— referred to as a §1045 rollover.
+Qualified small business stock can also be rolled over if it was held for longer than 6 months and replaced with the purchase of other qualified small business stock within 60 days of the sale — called a §1045 rollover.
 The replacement stock must meet the active business requirement for at least 6 months after the purchase.
 The holding period will be added onto the holding period of the previous stock and any gain realized on the purchase of the replacement stock reduces the taxpayer's basis in the stock.
 Special rules apply to partnerships and limited liability companies.

 Section 1202 gain exclusion is limited to the greater of: